 - 1. A licensed specialist in school psychology (LSSP), an educational diagnostician, or other appropriately certified or licensed practitioner with experience and training in the area of the disability; or - 2.
 A licensed or certified professional for a specific eligibility category.

 The student's disability condition must be documented in the Full and Individual Evaluation (FIE) and in the ARD/IEP report.
-There must be an Eligibility Report for each disability condition in the ARD/IEP reports.
-These reports must be kept in the eligibility file as well as the file kept by the school personnel.

 Deaf/Hard of Hearing (DHH)